 Plants that need a lot of water will cause those water haters nearby a great deal of discomfort; the same goes for fertilizer.
 It’s always a good idea to plant things with similar nutritional and water needs together, unless they’re fiercely competitive.
 Even then, you can often compensate by spacing them extra wide and providing enough fertilizer and water for both types of plants.

-last but not least are the plants that are allelopathic. allelopathic plants have the capability to chemically impede the vital systems of competing plants. these plants are usually weeds, but many landscape and crop plants have been saw leaving behind allelopathic chemicals. plant scientists are using these observations to develop better methods of weed control for farms and gardens alike.
+Last but not least are the plants that are allelopathic.
+Allelopathic plants have the capability to chemically impede the vital systems of competing plants.
+These plants are usually weeds, but many landscape and crop plants have been observed leaving behind allelopathic chemicals.
+Plant scientists are using these observations to develop better methods of weed control for farms and gardens alike.